noedigcode/konfyt-docs/README.md

   (A downloaded version is saved in the `_themes` directory for posterity.)

 - Build the documentation with `make html`

+- Build and copy the documentation to the `docs` dir (for GitHub pages):
+  `make github` (includes make html above)

+- Ensure the docs dir contains a `.nojekyll` file to prevent GitHub from trying to process this.

 Conventions and rst cheatsheet